danrosselli/react-native-easy-grid/README.md

 # React Native Paper Grid 🐵
 WARNING!!
 THIS LIB IS UNDER DEVELOPMENT!!
-DON'T USE IN AMBIENT PRODUCTION!
+DON'T USE IT IN AMBIENT PRODUCTION!

 This is a small and easy grid layout for the react-native-paper library UI.
-The ideas is to make the components more easier to position.
+The idea is to make the components more easier to position.

 ## Installation